-Status: Investigators have established stock-mixed-culture reactors and two pure cultures of methanogens, conducted a variety of batch, serum-bottle experiments with iron alone, and with iron in combination with pure and mixed cultures.
+Status: Investigators have established stock-mixed-culture reactors and two pure cultures of methanogens, and conducted a variety of batch, serum-bottle experiments with iron alone, and with iron in combination with pure and mixed cultures.
 Experiments suggest it is possible to control the rate and direct the products of contaminant degradation.
 Four column reactors were constructed and have been operating for more than two years.
-Two pilot-scale steel-wool columns were installed at Dover Air Force Base in Delaware to field test the technology.
+Two pilot-scale steel wool columns were installed at Dover Air Force Base in Delaware to field test the technology.
 Studies with PCE and 1,1,1 TCE have been conducted to assess the usefulness of methanogen-iron systems.
-A bacteria-free steel-wool column, fed a mixture of CT, perchloroethylene (PCE), 1,1,1 trichloroethane and a biocide, has been operated to study the abiotic removal of a mixture of these compounds.
-Future plans include more batch experiments with iron filings, studies involving the abiotic conversion of PCE to ethene, and studies with nitrates.
-This project is in its fourth year.
+A bacteria-free steel wool column fed a mixture of CT, perchloroethylene (PCE), 1,1,1 trichloroethane, and a biocide has been operated to study the abiotic removal of a mixture of these compounds.
+Steel wool column studies involving the abiotic conversion of PCE to ethene, and studies with nitrates have been completed and a manuscript of the work will be prepared.
+This project is in its fifth and final year.